Skip to main content ] Facebook Twitter Member area

 • If you are pulled over by police whilst feeling unwell, symptoms of diabetes may be confused for intoxication by law enforcement, such as sweet breath, unsteady movement and disorientation

-Between 85 – 90 percent of people with diabetes will be diagnosed with type two, with people aged over 80 almost 30 times more likely to be living with diabetes than people under 40.
+Between 85 – 90 percent of people with diabetes will be diagnosed with type-2, with people aged over 80 almost 30-times more likely to be living with diabetes than people under 40.

-Although some people are born with type one diabetes, which requires lifelong management and planning, many older Aussies develop type two diabetes later in life.
-Type two diabetes is linked to obesity, smoking, inactivity and a genetic likelihood (ie. parents, grandparents or siblings with type two diabetes).
+Although some people are born with type-1 diabetes, which requires lifelong management and planning, many older Aussies develop type-2 diabetes later in life.
+Type-2 diabetes is linked to obesity, smoking, inactivity and a genetic likelihood (ie. parents, grandparents or siblings with type-2 diabetes).

-Type two diabetes is acquired later in life, as the body begins to develop an insulin resistance and is then unable to produce regular levels of it in the pancreas.
-Although there is no singular cause of type two diabetes, there is an Aged Care Guide for probable causes of the condition.
+Type-2 diabetes is acquired later in life, as the body begins to develop an insulin resistance and is then unable to produce regular levels of it in the pancreas.
+Although there is no singular cause of type-2 diabetes, there is an Aged Care Guide for probable causes of the condition.

 • Excessive thirst